SamuSommer/ScrobbleSync/README.md

 ### First-time setup:
 1. Open Apple Music and view your Library in tracks view.
-2. Press Cmd-J for display options. enable comments, and last played.
+2. Press Cmd-J for display options.
+Enable comments, and Last Played.
-3. now, select a few tracks and then click the script icon on the menu bar (it's the little scroll), then click on my script. it will start running, writing the comments starting from the first selected song.
+3. Now, select a few tracks and then click the script icon on the menu bar (*it's the little scroll*), then click on ScrobbleSync.
+It will start running, writing the comments starting from the first selected song.

 ### Fast mode:

 ### Overnight mode:

-the next part is my personal use rec, not mandatory: then at the top, click on the last played column until it sorts by last played (most recent tracks first). this is to import the scrobbles for your recently listened songs (i usually do it once a day for the day's plays), and so you can gradually import all scrobbles going from recent to old plays.
+*the next part is my personal use rec, not mandatory:* then at the top, click on the last played column until it sorts by last played (most recent tracks first). this is to import the scrobbles for your recently listened songs (i usually do it once a day for the day's plays), and so you can gradually import all scrobbles going from recent to old plays.

 Once it has finished running, you will get a popup telling you how many scrobble counts were synced.
 Prompts to save, yada yada

-Important things to note:
+**Important things to note:**

 While the script is running, you can't scroll around or click on other stuff in Apple Music.
 Playback will continue however, and the media keys still work.